input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 ## NFTs

+Cardano utilises a Multi-Asset ledger architecture which allows for user-defined tokens i.e. Native Assets to benefit from the very security and ledger rules that power up ADA.

-The implementation of the native tokens feature enabled the creation of non-fungible tokens (NFTs) on Cardano.
+The implementation of the Native Assets feature enabled the creation of Non-Fungible tokens (NFTs) on Cardano via the use of Native Scripts (in-built scripts on the Cardano Blockchain)

-The native tokens feature extends the existing accounting infrastructure defined in the ledger model (originally designed for processing ada-only transactions) to accommodate transactions using a range of assets.

-Native support offers distinct advantages for developers: there is no need to create smart contracts to handle custom tokens, for example, which removes a layer of added complexity and potential for manual errors since the ledger handles all token-related functionality.
+Native Scripts offers distinct advantages for developers and casual/power users alike that are looking to issue their own brand of Native Assets/Tokens: there is no need to write complex or specialised smart contracts to generate custom tokens, for example.
+This removes a barrier of added complexity and risk of erroneous code/bugs since the Native Scripts used are pre-built and secured by the Cardano Blockchain core implementation.

-Due in part to the ease of creation and low minting costs, the NFT space has rapidly grown to be one of the most vibrant and creative elements of the early Cardano ecosystem, with over 400 projects and NFT marketplaces launched and live by early 2022.
-As of late March, 2022, over [4 million NFTs have minted on Cardano](https://twitter.com/mtschofield/status/1506575854217928706).
+Due in part to the easy and low cost nature of minting Native Assets, the Cardano NFT ecosystem has rapidly grown to be one of the most vibrant and creative elements of the early Cardano blockchain, with over 400 projects and diverse NFT marketplaces launched and live as of early 2022.

+Fact: As of late March, 2022, over [4 million NFTs have minted on Cardano](https://twitter.com/mtschofield/status/1506575854217928706).

-### Cardano non-fungible tokens (CNFT) marketplace
+### NFT Marketplaces on Cardano

-The Cardano non-fungible tokens (CNFT) is a community created- and led- [marketplace](https://cnft.io/) for NFTs built on Cardano.

-Launched in 2021 by a multi-national team of NFT creators, the site became the first marketplace for all Cardano NFTs.
+NFT Marketplaces serve as hubs for the trading and distribution of various digital assets secured by the Cardano blockchain by means of NFTs.

+Here is a non-exhaustive list of some NFT Marketplaces on Cardano:
+`<ul>   <li><a href = "https://www.jpg.store"> JPG.Store </a></li>   <li><a href = "https://artano.io/home/"> Artano </a></li>`

+`<li><a href = "https://www.jamonbread.com"> JAM ON BREAD </a></li>`

+`<li><a href = "https://artifct.app"> Artifct </a></li>`

+`<li><a href = "https://cardahub.io/home"> Cardahub </a></li>`

+`<li><a href = "https://cnft.io"> CNFT.IO </a></li>   </ul>`

 ## Cardano resources and further reading